neXromancers/shotgun/README.md

   for it
 - `-w` is difficult to use in scripts, rarely useful, and can be replaced by the calling script
-- XShape is rarely used, the proper fix for GTK3 applications is to disable CSD or not use those that make use of it in the first place
+- XShape is rarely used, and the proper fix for Mutter is not to use GNOME 3 in the first place

 Please note that I do not hold anything against maim nor its author, this is simply my rationale for writing my own replacement.